KishorTS/Authentication-Mysql/README.md

-This  is a simple webpage using html,css,js,php,mysql,Bootstrap.
+This  is a simple webpage using html,css,js,php,mysql.

 Functionalities
   validation on client side with each input box